gscontras/ESSLLI-2016/chapters/1-introduction.md

 With this knowledge about the communcation scenario---crucially, the availability of the "all" alternative utterance---a pragmatic listener is able to infer from the "some" utterance that the "all" utterance describes an unlikely state.
 In other words, the pragmatic listener strengthens "some" via scalar implicature.

+Technical note: Below, `cache` is used to save the results of the various Bayesian inferences being performed.
+This is used for computational efficiency when dealing with nested inferences.

 ~~~~
 // Here is the code from the basic scalar implicature model